wowthemesnet/mundana-theme-jekyll/README.md

 ### If you make a change...

 5. Save your file, then wait another 3 seconds or so.
 6. Your changes *should* be visible again on the page.
-Sometimes, if you change an asset though, you might need to start again from step 1.
+Sometimes, if you change an asset though, you might need to Ctrl+C and start again from step 1.